hujhax/austin-improv-wiki/Kathy Rose Center.md

 In 2012, Kathy Rose completed the [[Hideout Theater]]'s levels 1-3, taught in north Austin by [[Troy Miller]], with the hope of creating a northern cadre of improv performers.
 Still waiting for that to jell...

 Kathy Rose likes to take workshops each year to continue refreshing and expanding her skills.
-These have included clowning with Deanna Fleysher, trance mask work with Steve Jarand, impro theater with Keith Johnstone, narrative intensives with [[Parallelogramophonograph]], and numerous workshops with David Razowsky, Jill Bernard, Tim Orr and other guest instructors.
+These have included clowning with Deanna Fleysher, trance mask work with Steve Jarand, impro theater with Keith Johnstone, narrative intensives with [[Parallelogramophonograph]], and numerous workshops with David Razowsky, Jill Bernard, Todd Stashwick, Tim Orr and other visiting instructors.

 In 2013, she applied her improv skills to her professional work, becoming "G.G.
 Norwood," Curator of the Curtis Creek Creature Museum for the short film (mockumentary) "My Monster," directed by Scott Rice.